 This is a review of The divine mind: exploring the psychological history of God’s inner journey (2018), by Michael Gellert.
 I see it as strange and implausible psycho-theology.
-Although the book is educational for people who don’t know much about the history of religion, it is fraught with unreason and downright absurdity.
+Although the book is educational for people who don’t know much about the history of religion, it is fraught with unreason and sometimes downright absurdity.
 Gellert puts forward a grave misinterpretation of the divine plan and the nature of God.
 Readers are misled about important matters concerning divine and human nature.

 The author holds that the historical experience of God was really a “primitive, personified form of our higher, innermost self” (p.
 202).
 The collective image of God is a “projection” of the human soul, which has slowly retreated from history in order for the mystical God of “nothingness” to emerge.
-Curiously, although the deity emerges from the human soul, it exists both subjectively and objectively (p.
+Curiously, although the deity emerges as a projection from the human soul, it exists both subjectively and objectively (p.
 149).

 Gellert psychoanalyzes Yahweh as an unconscious being at a child’s emotional level.
 He suffers from PTSD (post-traumatic stress disorder), obsessive-compulsive disorder, and narcissistic personality disorder (which carries symptoms of self-aggrandizement, a need for admiration, and a lack of empathy) (ch.
 7).
 Yahweh was, deep down, wounded in the feminine.
 Yahweh’s neurotic traits stem from a lack of mirroring during an eternity of loneliness.
 As something went severely wrong in his early development, a dark side of personality emerged in response to his trauma.
 But the author never explains how it’s possible that mental illness, supposedly a projection of the traumatized Jewish collective, can afflict a deity before the creation of the world.
 In point of fact, he analyzes Yahweh as if he were a divine and preexistent “ego” with severe personal problems, distinct from projections deriving from humanity.
 So it seems to involve a time-loop, difficult to understand.